Richard Donoghue: Career

-Donoghue served in the Judge Advocate General's Corps, United States Army, where he was a military magistrate judge, prosecutor, defense counsel, and contract litigator.
+Donoghue served in the Judge Advocate General's Corps, United States Army From 1993 to 2000, where he was a military magistrate judge, prosecutor, defense counsel, and contract litigator.
 He also served in the 82nd Airborne Division.
+From 2000 and 2011, he was Assistant United States Attorney in the Eastern District of New York's United States Attorney's Office.
+From 2011 to 2018 he was chief litigation counsel for CA Technologies.

 In January 2018, Attorney General Jeff Sessions selected Donoghue to serve as interim United States Attorney for the Eastern District of New York.
 He led this office in the successful prosecutions of Joaquín "El Chapo" Guzmán, Keith Raniere, and Thomas Spota.
 It was also under Donoghue that the Eastern District of New York indicted Robert Sylvester Kelly on the first set of federal charges for which he was tried and ultimately convicted.

 Donoghue also led the District in the controversial decision to decline prosecution of Daniel Pantaleo for the death-in-custody of Eric Garner.

 In July 2020 Attorney General William Barr announced that Donoghue would leave the Eastern District of New York to serve as principal associate deputy attorney general at the United States Department of Justice.

 Aftermath of the 2020 Presidential Election

 On December 14, 2020, President Trump announced via Twitter that Barr would be resigning from his post as attorney general, effective December 23.
 Barr further confirmed his resignation in a letter to Trump on the same day.
 It was announced that Jeffrey A. Rosen would become acting Attorney General on December 24, the day after William Barr's resignation took effect.
-As a result of the shuffle, Donoghue took the role of Deputy Attorney General.
+As a result of the shuffle, Donoghue took the role of acting Deputy Attorney General.